apache/tvm/vta/examples/resnet18/pynq/README.md

 git clone git@github.com:tqchen/nnvm.git --recursive
 ```

-To run this example, we rely on a special branch of NNVM: `qt`:
+To run this example, we rely on a special branch of NNVM until these changes get merged back into the main repo: `qt`:
 ```bash
 cd <nnvm root>
 git checkout qt